Tips for Reducing Employer Liability During the COVID-19 Pandemic

 - Retail stores

 - Drive-in movie theaters

 - Public and private golf courses

 - Dental offices

 - Child care facilities

-Similarly, at this time, Maine has issued a general checklist to guide all businesses on how to operate safely and prevent the spread of COVID-19, as well as industry-specific guidelines for:
+Similarly, at this time, ME has issued a general checklist to guide all businesses on how to operate safely and prevent the spread of COVID-19, as well as industry-specific guidelines for: